isomerpages/nlb-curiocity/_events/Curiocity Showcase/Oldest District.md

 The time graph below provides a historical overview on the history of Bras Basah.

-#### **Early Maps on Bras Basah**

-The development of Bras Basah can also be seen in the earliest maps of Singapore which are available digitally in [Spatial Discovery](https://search.nlb.gov.sg/spatialdiscovery/), a one-stop platform for users to explore, find and interact with maps related information across the National Archives of Singapore and National Library collections.

-Below are a curated selection of maps from Spatial Discovery that show the transformaton of Bras Basah from the colonial to the present.

 <p>
 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:black">Why "Bras Basah"?</span></summary>